jim-parry/CodeIgniter4-website/migration2.rst

 ##################################################
-Migrating From CI3 to CI4 - Part 2 - Confuguration
+Migrating From CI3 to CI4 - Part 2 - Configuration
 ##################################################

 We have a CodeIgniter4 website project, cloned locally and setup with the